jundalisay/sp/content/en/superphysics/principles/definitions.md

 Instinct | A feeling from the subsidiary (lower) glands.
 (Sarkar) Intuition | Instant knowledge or connection derived from the aether, which is above spacetime Karma | Action and Reaction, or Cause and Effect.
 Technically, the 7th kind of philosophical relation according to David Hume.
-Knowledge | The assimilation of perceptions with, or into, the abstract mind via ideas.
+Knowledge | the actual integration of idea-nodes; the assimilation of perceptions with, or into, the abstract mind via ideas.
 Also, jiṋána as the subjectivization of objects (Sarkar)
 Length Contraction | Decrease of distance within space Life | The state where a mind has the ability to express independently of the physical aspects of the universe, by having more subtle waves
 Locality | object or movement is relative to or influenced by its immediate surroundings (Quantum mechanics violates local causality)